ncatlab/nlab-content/pages/0/8/4/3/3480/content.md

 =--

-From this statement of Tannaka duality in $V$-enriched category theory now various special cases of interest follow, by simply choosing suitable enrichement categories $V$.
+From this statement of Tannaka duality in $V$-enriched category theory now various special cases of interest follow, by simply choosing suitable enrichment categories $V$.

 #### For algebra modules
   {#ForAlgebraModules}